 Questioning my thinking and having a growth mindset is not about painting over rust.
 It is far more than merely thinking positive thoughts.
 I experienced a change as I disarmed thoughts that had never been questioned.
 And in that change I found clarity, peace, power and access to wisdom. and in the absence of blame and complaint, positive thinking emerged naturally.

 By using suffering as my cue to do The Work, I began to transform.
 I saw what I had never seen.
 I accepted responsibility for how I felt, what I did, and for the results I created.
 How thrilling to experience the flow of power into my daily life!

 This transformation has not been a straight line from hell to heaven.
 There have been many setbacks.
 For a long time, I automatically believed that circumstances had to change for me to be happy.
 This still happens.
 I still want to play the victim sometimes.
 I still want to indulge in the delusion that I have no power and that life is happening to me.
 As strange as it seems. there are times that I still want to suffer.
 Perhaps you, too want to enjoy a tantrum as you go through the personal growth that taking full responsibility for your life brings about.

 Life is not heaven now, but it isn’t the hell that it was 15 years ago.
 I have successfully transformed.
 I barely recognize myself and my life.
 I get to do what I want to do.
 I love what I have, who I am, and who and what is in my life.
-I am willing, when I don’t love what is, to do my work.
+When I don’t love what is I am willing to do my growth mindset work.